 There is also a tribe that’s unique to the Shaman – Totem.
 Besides the four basic totems, there are more cards with that tag and multiple cards that synergize with them.
 Other cards with Totem tribe are: Flametongue Totem, Totem Golem, Primalfin Totem, Vitality Totem and Mana Tide Totem.
 As you can see, they have a wide range of the effects and can come handy in many different situations.
 On top of that, playing multiple totems has great synergy with multiple Shaman cards: Totemic Might, Primal Fusion, Draenei Totemcarver, Thunder Bluff Valiant and Thing from Below.
 It is possible to build a whole Shaman deck around the Totem synergies, although not in Standard, since some of those cards have already rotated to Wild.

 Another thing that’s unique to Shaman are the Evolve effects.
 Evolving a minion means changing it into a random one with a higher mana cost.
 While it’s not a big theme yet, it might see further development in the future.
-Right now there are two cards that can evolve any of your minions on the battlefield – Evolve and Master of Evolution.
+Right now there are two cards that can evolve any of your minions on the battlefield – Evolve, Unstable Evolution and Master of Evolution.
 Lotus Illusionist can kind of evolve herself after attacking the opponent’s Hero.
 There is also an opposite effect that Shaman can place on the opponent’s minions – Devolve.

 Even though the mechanic isn’t exactly unique to Shaman (as the Druids can do a similar thing), Bloodlust is a big theme in the Shaman.
 There are whole decks built around this card.
 It’s an incredibly powerful finisher that grows stronger with the amount of minions Shaman has on the board.
 Thanks to the ability to generate multiple tokens through the Hero Power and some other cards (Primalfin Totem, Maelstrom Portal, Jade cards), it’s very easy to flood the board as a Shaman.
 And Bloodlust can deal up to 21 damage for just 5 mana.